Structural Complexity of One-Dimensional Random Geometric Graphs: Introduction

 We subsequently establish bounds on the structural entropy in terms of the entropy of the ordered graph.
-We evaluate the bounds for independent and uniformly distributed point locations (which is typically assumed for the 1D RGG), for different scaling regimes of the connection range $r$, as $n$ grows large (Theorem~\ref{th:iud}).
-In particular, in the asymptotically connected regime, which is of practical interest and relevance, we find that the normalized structural entropy is somewhere between $\log_2 e \approx 1.44$ and $2$ bits per node, for large $n$.
+A particularly relevant result is that for connected graphs, the entropy of the ordered graph determines the structural entropy within one bit; this is important, because for independent and uniformly distributed (i.u.d.) points the RGG is connected with probability one, as $n\to\infty$, when the connection range $r_n$ is above the critical threshold $\ln(n)/n$.
+Thus, the entropy of the ordered graph is an asymptotically precise representation of the structural entropy in that regime.
+We evaluate the bounds for i.u.d. point locations (which is typically assumed for the 1D RGG), for different scaling regimes of the connection range $r$, as $n$ grows large (Theorem~\ref{th:iud}).
+In particular, in the asymptotically connected regime, which is of practical interest and relevance, we find that the normalized structural entropy is somewhere between $\log_2 e \approx 1.44$ and $2$ bits per node, when $r_n$ is vanishing, and it is between $\log_2 e (1-r)$ and $2(1-r)$ for fixed $r$.
 We also give a simple encoding scheme for 1D random geometric graphical structures that requires $2n$ bits, i.e., it achieves the obtained upper limit in the asymptotically connected regime.

-The upper bounds in this paper easily extend to the entropy of the \emph{labeled} 1D RGG, since this is no larger than the structural entropy plus a term that accounts for all the permutations of node labels that are possible for a given structure, which is no larger than $\log_2(n!) \sim n \log_2 n$.
+The upper bounds in this paper easily extend to the entropy of the \emph{labeled} 1D RGG, since this is no larger than the structural entropy plus a term that accounts for all the permutations of node labels that are possible for a given structure, which is no larger than $\log_2(n!) = n \log_2 n - n + O(\log_2 n)$.